diegoalvis/Hotelizate/README.md

 # Hotelizate

-Hotelizate is a project that includes an API Rest of a hotels data base (with fake data) and an Android mobile application.
+Hotelizate is a project that includes an API Rest of a hotels data base (with fake data) an Android mobile application and Hybird application in React Native.
 This is made up of the API module and android application module

 You will need.